gwpy/vet/docs/metrics.rst

 The simplest veto metric is the *deadtime*, the fractional amount of analysis time that is removed by applying a veto.
 High deadtime is normally a bad thing, as it reduces the amount of time remaining in which results can be found, but can be a good thing if the flag is also has high *efficiency*, meaning it removes a high fraction of background noise events.

-With GWpy VET, users can take their simple functional methods and convert them into :class:`~gwpy.toolkits.vet.Metric` objects, allowing easy evaluation of multiple metrics.
+With GWpy VET, users can take their simple functional methods and convert them into :class:`~gwvet.Metric` objects, allowing easy evaluation of multiple metrics.

 To that end, GWpy VET supplies a number of standard metrics:

 .. autosummary::

-   ~gwpy.toolkits.vet.metric.metrics.deadtime
+   ~gwvet.metric.metrics.deadtime
-   ~gwpy.toolkits.vet.metric.metrics.efficiency
+   ~gwvet.metric.metrics.efficiency
-   ~gwpy.toolkits.vet.metric.metrics.efficiency_over_deadtime
+   ~gwvet.metric.metrics.efficiency_over_deadtime

 These metrics can all be accessed via the registry.